tonypartridge/filament-environment-indicator/readme.md

 You can customize any behaviour, by using Filament's `::configureUsing()` syntax inside your ServiceProviders `boot()` method.

+Note, when using the below options you need to define the use of: `use pxlrbt\FilamentEnvironmentIndicator\FilamentEnvironmentIndicator;` in your providers header.

 ### Customizing the view
 Use `php artisan vendor:publish --tag="filament-environment-indicator-views"` to publish the view to the `resources/views/vendor/filament-environment-indicator` folder.
 After this you can customize it as you wish!